openvinotoolkit/open_model_zoo/demos/object_detection_demo/python/README.md

                         reshaping.
 Default: 600 600.
 Note that submitted images should have the same resolution, otherwise predictions might be incorrect.
+  --anchors ANCHORS [ANCHORS ...]
+                        Optional.
+A space separated list of anchors.
+By default used default anchors for model.
+Only for YOLOV4 architecture type.
+  --masks MASKS [MASKS ...]
+                        Optional.
+A space separated list of mask for anchors.
+By default used default masks for model.
+                        Only for YOLOV4 architecture type.

 Inference options:
   -nireq NUM_INFER_REQUESTS, --num_infer_requests NUM_INFER_REQUESTS